hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/getting_started.rst

 An object of this type is returned when calling :func:`.from_toml` on a TOML file with the :ref:`correct format <toml_format>`.
 The :class:`.RegisterList` object makes up the register map, i.e. the registers of one module.

+Register code generation is then done using one of the generator classes, for example :class:`.VhdlRegisterPackageGenerator` as seen in the example above.
+See the sidebar under "Code Generators" for information on what can be generated and how to invoke it.

 If you have more than one module with registers in your project then these are represented with a :class:`.RegisterList` object each.

-Register code generation is then done using the class methods on this object.
-For example :class:`.VhdlRegisterPackageGenerator` as seen above.
-See the sidebar under "Code Generators" for information on what can be generated and how to invoke it.